-- I. DPYD variant analysis (81232) to determine drug metabolizer status is considered medically necessary when: - A. The member/enrollee is being considered for or is currently undergoing treatment with fluorouracil1 (e.g., Adrucil), OR - B. The member/enrollee is being considered for or is currently undergoing treatment with capecitabine1 (e.g., Xeloda) - II.
+- I. DPYD variant analysis (81232) to determine drug metabolizer status is considered medically necessary when: - A. The member/enrollee is being considered for or is currently undergoing treatment with either of the following: - 1.
+Fluorouracil1 (e.g., Adrucil), OR - 2.
+Capecitabine1 (e.g., Xeloda). - II.
 DPYD variant analysis (81232) to determine drug metabolizer status is considered investigational for all other indications.